 1. Cherry Tomatoes

 These juicy balls of goodness make a perfect lunch box snack and need absolutely no prep.
 Portion out your punnet of cherry tomatoes to make packing your lunch box a breeze.
 Check the Monash University FODMAP Diet App for serving size information.

 Low FODMAP cheese with rice crackers is a tried and true snack and it is a fantastic way to boost your calcium intake during the day.

 3. Serve of Low FODMAP Fruit

-There are so many options while on the low FODMAP diet!
+There are so many options while on the low FODMAP diet, you just need to watch your serving size.
 If you are a berry lover then try fresh strawberries, raspberries or blueberries.
 If citrus is your cup of tea then try an easy to peel mandarin or navel orange.
-Reduce constipation with a serve of kiwifruit or round out your lunchbox with a firm banana or a handful of grapes.
+Reduce constipation with a serve of kiwifruit or round out your lunchbox with a firm banana or a a small handful of grapes.
 Check your low FODMAP app for serving size information.